JeanChristopheM/wallonia/README.md

 [![Boot'Antoing Screen Shot][bootantoing-screenshot]](https://jeanchristophem.github.io/wallonia/)

 Boot'Antoing was made during a [Citizens of Wallonia](https://www.citizensofwallonia.be/) hackathon.
-The aim is to reconnect the citizens with the history of their home, to boost local city life, and aid local shops.
+The aim is to reconnect the citizens of Antoing with the history of their home, to boost local city life, and aid local shops.
 The hackathon was only for a week-end, so it's a prototype, not a full app.
 The final goal would be to have an app integrated into [Wallonie en Poche](https://wallonie.enpoche.be/wallonie), that people could use to plan walks around the land and discover its heritage and local life along the way.

 <p align="right">(<a href="#top">back to top</a>)</p>